mailru/graphite-nginx-module/README.md

 This module is in active use on [Mail.Ru Sites](http://mail.ru/) (one of largest web-services in Russia) for about a year and considered stable and well-tested.

 To collect metrics from nginx core modules (ssl, gzip, upstream) little patch must be applied on nginx source tree.
 See [the installation instructions](#installation).
+You can build this module as a dynamic one, but then you won't be able to collect metrics from nginx core modules (ssl, gzip, upstream) and lua functions.

 Directives